2021-22 Best Hospitals: An Overview

 Process.
 The intent of the U.S. News process measure is to evaluate how well and efficiently a hospital goes about the day-to-day business of delivering care.
 That is determined in part by compliance with widely endorsed “best practices,” such as regular morbidity and mortality conferences to explore unanticipated deaths or complications, and commitment to infection control, such as having certified infection preventionists on staff and tracking the correct use of antibiotics prior to surgery.

 It is important to have such programs, but they must deliver.
 So 15% of a hospital’s score (8.5% in the cardiology & heart surgery rankings) relies on the opinions of pediatric specialists and subspecialists via an annual survey that asks them to name up to 10 hospitals in their specialty where they would send the sickest patients without taking location or expense into account.
-Responses are combined from the three latest surveys, meaning for the 2019-20 rankings, surveys conducted in 2017, 2018 and 2019.
-Nearly 11,000 physicians were surveyed in 2019 and more than 4,000 responded.
+Responses are combined from the three latest surveys, meaning for the 2021-22 rankings, surveys conducted in 2019, 2020 and 2021.
+More than 17,000 physicians were surveyed in 2020, and more than 4,000 responded.

 More from U.S. News